Pharaoh in Islam

-The story of Moses in Islam includes his interaction with the ruler of Egypt, named Pharaoh (فرعون).
-The earlier story of Joseph in Islam refers to the Egyptian ruler as a king (ملك).
-The story of Pharaoh is revealed in various passages throughout the Quran.
+The story of Musa (Moses) includes his interaction with the ruler of Egypt, called Pharaoh (فرعون).
+The earlier story of Yusuf (Joseph) refers to the Egyptian ruler as a king (ملك).
+The story of Pharaoh is revealed in various passages throughout the Qur'an.
 He is first mentioned in Q2:49:

 Remember when we delivered you from the people of Pharaoh, who grievously oppressed you, they slew your male children, and let your females live: Therein was a great trial from your Lord.

-In the Quran, Pharaoh drowned, but God said that he preserved the pharaoh's body as an example for generations to come (or made an example for coming generations).
-Pharaoh is last mentioned in 89:13.
+In the Qur'an, Pharaoh drowned, but God said that he preserved the pharaoh's body as an example for generations to come (or made an example for coming generations).
+Pharaoh is last mentioned in 89:10.

 Islamic literature

 Mohammad Asad in his commentary on Quran "The message of the Qur'an" reports that pharaoh and Haman were the titles of king of Egypt and high priest of Amon of the kingdom respectively at both Moses' birth story and at the Exodus of Egypt story 80 years later.

 Islamic literature states when the Awshaf is informed that one of the male children would grow up to overthrow him, he orders the killing of all newborn Israelite males in order to prevent the prediction from occurring.
 Pharaoh's court advised him this would result in loss of manpower.
 Therefore, they suggest that male infants should be killed in one year but spared the next.
 Musa's (Moses') brother, Harun, was born in the year when infants were spared, while Musa was born in the year when infants were to be killed.
 In 89:5-13 Unbelievers are warned by the fate of Ád, Thamúd, and Pharaoh.

 When Moses ('Musa') and Aaron ('Harun') arrive in court of Pharaoh, the Pharaoh begins questioning Musa about the God he follows.
 The Quran narrates Musa, answering the Pharaoh: